48k483x/MiniRayX/README.md

 - ESC: Close the window and exit the program
 - Red cross: Close the window and exit the program

-## 🛠️ Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/miniRayX/issues).

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- School 42 for the project idea and guidelines
-- MiniLibX developers for the graphics library

 Happy ray tracing! 🌟